Jakhongir222/Squiz_app/README.md

 * VSCode
 * Figma

-# Coming!
+# Coming soon!
 This is how the final project was by end of December 2nd, 2022.
 Check the individual repos for future changes that each dev might have done to the project.